Bettings

 CeeDee Lamb, WR, Dallas Cowboys

-CeeDee Lamb is coming off a career year, leading the NFL in receptions (135), trailing only Tyreek Hill in receiving yards (1,749) and finishing third in receiving touchdowns (12).
-As great as Lamb was in 2023, he really didn’t start to get things going until the midway point of the season, looking like a completely different player out of the bye.
-From Week 8 on, Lamb was seeing over 12 targets per game (12.6), averaging 9.2 receptions, 115.8 receiving yards and a touchdown over the last 11 games of the regular season.
+CeeDee Lamb is coming off a career year, leading the NFL in targets (181) and receptions (135), recording the ninth-most receiving yards all-time (1,799), trailing only Tyreek Hill in 2023, finishing third by one score in receiving touchdowns (12).
+He made a strong case as arguably the best wide receiver in the league last season, leading the position in total EPA (113.7).
+As great as Lamb was, he really didn’t start to get things going until the second half of the season, looking like a completely different player out of the bye.
+From Week 8 on, Lamb saw a significant uptick in volume, seeing over 12 targets per game (12.6), averaging 9.2 receptions, 115.8 receiving yards and a touchdown over the last 11 games of the regular season.
+Extrapolated over a 17-game season, would have put Lamb on pace for over 156 receptions and 1,968 receiving yards, a record in both categories.
+Entering 2024, Lamb’s target competition somehow looks worse, with a soon-to-be 31-year-old Brandin Cooks the only other receiver locked into a starting role.
+There’s no reason why Lamb can’t be even better this upcoming season, incentivized to show out in the final year of his rookie contract, with his eyes fixated on an extension.

 Breece Hall, RB, New York Jets